JEdward7777/codex-wordmap/README.md

 ## Running the Extension

-### Debugging in Visual Studio Code
+### Debugging in VSCodium

-1. Open this project in Visual Studio Code.
+1. Open this project in VSCodium.
 2. Press `F5` to start debugging.
-This will launch an instance of Visual Studio Code with the extension loaded.
+This will launch an instance of VSCodium with the extension loaded.
-3. In the new instance of Visual Studio Code that opens, you can open or create a Codex project and use the extension for debugging purposes.
+3. In the new instance of VSCodium that opens, you can open or create a Codex project and use the extension for debugging purposes.

 ### Side Loading the .vsix File

-1. After creating the `.vsix` file (as described above), open Visual Studio Code.
+1. After creating the `.vsix` file (as described above), open VSCodium.
 2. Go to the Extensions view by clicking the Extensions icon in the Activity Bar on the side of the window or by pressing `Ctrl+Shift+X`.
 3. Click the three horizontal dots in the top right corner of the Extensions view.
 4. Select "Install from VSIX..." from the dropdown menu.